MikeChenWM/GAN-Monet-and-Photo/README.md

 We generate a photo-realistic image representing the same content without leveraging paired training data with CycleGANs approach: Convert real-world photos to similar Monet paintings (style) and Convert Monet paintings to real-world photos(style).
 We want to increase the realism of generated images in image-to-image translation and show what reality the artist was observing or imagining while drawing.
 ### Repository and Code Structure:
 - `gan-monet-photo.ipynb` utilizes a CycleGAN architecture to add Monet-style to photos.
-- evaluation img folder contains evaluation of the generator models including how good is the generator cycle.
+- `evaluation img` folder contains evaluation of the generator models including how good is the generator cycle.
 We get a photo to generate a Monet picture from it, then use the generated picture to generate the original photo.
 - Data: https://www.kaggle.com/competitions/gan-getting-started/data
 <img width="1128" alt="image" src="https://user-images.githubusercontent.com/75918977/208309523-2a2618a2-f6a8-4e36-a0b1-3110bfebb7be.png">
+### Example commands to execute the code:
+Please follow the instruction in the `gan-monet-photo.ipynb`
+### Results: